VitorHP/bookworm/README.md

 # 📚 Bookworm Library Management System

+## To Do

+- Only display available books to members
+- Remove JWT from local storage and use cookies instead

 I built this with the help of Github Copilot.
 It woudn't be possible to complete it in a timely manner this week without it.
 I previously asked the recruiter if using it was OK and she told it was.
 I Hope that's fine.
 I'll try to summarize the things I needed to change from the generated code.

 ### Backend